Detail & Spindle Gouges

 Marty Kiminsky noted "Woodturning" magazine (issue # 352) these α angles for gouges:

-When the tool gets too short to be held by the jig, you may be able to grind off the top as shown in the upper tool below.
+When the tool gets too short to be held by the jig, you may be able to grind off the top as shown in the upper tool in the picture to the left.
 This flat area allows for the jig to hold the tool without the tool slipping or rotating.

 Or, when the tool gets too short to be held by the jig, consider making it into a beading tool (video).